 The Baby Algebraic Geometry Seminar (BAGS) is a joint Harvard-MIT graduate seminar in algebraic geometry; it is distinguished from STAGE by being more focused on "classical" algebraic geometry and less on arithmetic.
 (There is however a sizable overlap in both topics and audience.)
 It is scheduled in conjunction with the Harvard-MIT algebraic geometry seminar, whose location alternates between Harvard and MIT.

-The Boston University algebra seminar is in fact a research seminar in number theory.
+The Boston University number theory seminar is another research seminar.
 (The easiest way to the BU math department is probably to walk.
 Allow 25-30 minutes.)

 In prior semesters, BU has also had a student seminar in number theory and algebraic geometry; this may happen again in the future.

 The Harvard number theory seminar does not have a separate home page; you can see upcoming talks listed on the math department seminar listing.
 (Take the red line from Kendall, in which case allow 20 minutes.
-Or walk up Mass.
-Ave., in which case allow 35 minutes.)
+Or walk up Broadway, in which case allow 35 minutes.)